-Derivatives from DEMs can be used in heuristic hazard analysis at small scales (e.g. hillshading images for display as backdrop image, physiographic classification, internal relief, drainage density), in statistical analysis at regional scales (e.g. altitude zones, slope gradient, slope direction, contributing area, plan curvature, profile curvature, slope length), in physically-based modelling at local scales (local drain direction, flow path, slope gradient) and in spread modelling (detailed slope morphology, flow path) (Moore et al., 2001).
-The use of slope gradient maps in hazard assessment is greatly affected by the resolution of the DEM (Zhou and Liu, 2004).
-As a general rule of thumb the use of slope gradient maps is not advisable for small scale studies (Van Westen et al., 2008), although some have used 1 km resolution DEMs to calculate slope angle distribution (Hong and Adler, 2007a).
-In larger scale studies slope maps, and other DEM derivatives such as aspect, slope length, slope shape etc. can be used as input factors for heuristic or statistical analysis.
-In local and site investigation scale hazard assessment, DEMs are used in slope hydrology modelling and slope maps are used for physically-based modelling (Kuriakose et al., 2009a).
+Topographic information is used for heuristic hazard analysis at small scales (e.g., hillshading images, physiographic classification, internal relief, and drainage density), regional scales (e.g., altitude zones, slope gradient, slope direction, contributing area, plan curvature, profile curvature, and slope length), and in physically-based modeling at local scales (e.g., local drainage direction, flow path, and slope gradient), and spread modeling (Moore et al., 2001).
+The use of slope-gradient maps in hazard assessment is greatly affected by the resolution of the DEM (Zhou and Liu, 2004).
+As a general rule of thumb, the use of slope-gradient maps is not advisable for small-scale studies (Van Westen et al., 2008), although some have used 1 km resolution DEMs to calculate slope-angle distribution (Hong et al., 2007a).
+In larger-scale studies, slope maps and other DEM derivatives can be used as input factors for heuristic or statistical analysis.
+In local-scale hazard assessment, DEMs are used in hydrology modeling and slope maps are used for physics-based modeling (Kuriakose et al., 2009a).

-Geological maps represent a standard information component in the hazard assessment of many hazard types (seismic, volcanic, landslides, soil erosion).
-A geological map of the world (CGMW) was developed in 2009 with maps at scale 1:5 million and 1:25 million.
+Geological maps represent a standard information component in the hazard assessment of many hazard types (e.g., seismic, volcanic, landslides, and soil erosion).
+A geological map of the world (CGMW) was developed in 2009 with maps at the 1:5 million and 1:25 million scales.
 OneGeology is an international initiative of the geological surveys of the world, launched in 2007 as a contribution to the International Year of Planet Earth, with the aim to create a web-based geological map of the world (OneGeology, 2010).
-Digital geological maps of chronostratigraphy, lithostratigraphy, faults, tectonic lineaments, tectonic units and other themes are available on-line with scales ranging from 1:250,000 (for certain countries) to 1:50 million.
-For individual countries, geological information is often digitally available at much larger scales.
-For example, through the web-portal of the USGS, scanned geological maps, as well as GIS data can be downloaded (USGS, 2010).
-The subdivision of geological formations into meaningful units for hazard assessment is often problematic at small scales of analysis.
+Digital geological maps of chronostratigraphy, lithostratigraphy, faults, tectonic lineaments, tectonic units, and other themes are available online with scales ranging from 1:250 000 (for certain countries) to 1:50 million.
+For individual countries, geological information is generally digitally available at much larger scales.
+For example, through the web-portal of the USGS, scanned geological maps, as well as GIS data that can be downloaded (USGS, 2010).
+The subdivision of geological formations into meaningful units for hazard assessment is generally problematic at small scales of analysis.
 In detailed hazard studies, specific engineering geological maps are collected and rock types are characterized using field tests and laboratory measurements.
-For detailed analysis, 3-D geological maps have also been used, although the amount of outcrop and borehole information collected will make it difficult to use this information on a scale smaller than 1:5000, and its use is restricted mostly to a site investigation level (e.g., Xie et al., 2003).
-Apart from lithological information, structural information is very important for hazard assessment (e.g., earthquakes, landslides, volcanic eruptions).
-At medium and large scales, attempts have been made to generate maps indicating dip direction and dip amount, based on field measurements, but the success of this depends very strongly on the amount of measurements and the complexity of the geological structure (Günther, 2003).
+For detailed analysis, 3-D geological maps have also been used, although the amount of outcrop and borehole information collected will make it difficult to use this information on a scale smaller than 1:5000 and its use is restricted mostly to a site investigation level (e.g., Xie et al., 2003).
+Apart from lithological information, structural information is very important for hazard assessment (e.g., earthquakes, landslides, and volcanic eruptions).
+At medium and large scales, attempts have been made to generate maps indicating dip direction and dip amount based on field measurements, but the success of this depends very strongly on the amount of measurements and the complexity of the geological structure (Günther, 2003).